Red Planet (miniseries)

 Red Planet is a 1994 animated miniseries created by Gunther-Wahl Productions.
 It was adapted from the 1949 Robert A. Heinlein novel of the same name, with the teleplay written by Julia Lewald.
 The miniseries had three half-hour episodes.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.

 Plot summary

 Jim Marlowe (voiced by Benny Grant), Jr., and his little sister, Phillis Jane "P.J."
 Marlowe (voiced by Haven Hartman), are teens growing up on the distant mining world of New Aries.
 Life on New Aries is difficult, with its surface being a red-colored desert.
-Along with the harsh climate and severe weather, there are many dangerous creatures living on New Aries, such as the three-headed Cerebus Hounds, the swift and voracious Water Seekers, and the misunderstood Locals, creatures so rare and dangerous they border on urban legend.
+Along with the harsh climate and severe weather, there are many dangerous creatures living on New Aries, such as the three-headed Cerberus Hounds, the swift and voracious Water Seekers, and the misunderstood Locals, creatures so rare and dangerous they border on urban legend.

 Jim has recently acquired a new pet, a "roundhead" called Willis (voiced by Pat Fraley) with the parrot-like ability to mimic human speech and record conversations.
+When Willis needs to move quickly, he extends his limbs which gives him a quadrupel appearance, and can climb virtually anything.
 Willis is small, furry, and playful, can survive both on the surface of New Aries and the Earth-like atmosphere of the colony, and has some sort of connection with the Locals on an almost empathic level.

 As Jim and P.J. are about to be sent off to a boarding school, their mother (voiced by Marcia Mitzman Gaven), the colony's medical officer, discovers a substance deep within the mines that is killing the miners.
 The school's headmaster Marcus Howe (voiced by Roddy McDowall) and the colony leader (voiced by Nick Tate)—a company man from the Beta Earth Mining Company—learn of Jim Marlowe's new pet, and plot to steal him for medical experiment in order to generate a serum to protect the miners, and thus, keep the company in the black.
 Willis records this entire conversation, which prompts Jim, Willis, and P.J. to escape into the desert.
 With their life-support running low, they are forced to take shelter in a carnivorous plant, using the process of photosynthesis so the plant will generate oxygen and keep them alive.